Economy of Palestine: Economic rise (1970—2000)

+Intifada and recovery (2000–present)

 In 2005, the PNA Ministry of Finance cited the Israeli West Bank barrier, whose construction began in the second half of 2002, as one reason for the depressed Palestinian economic activity.
 Real GDP growth in the West Bank declined substantially in 2000, 2001, and 2002, and increased modestly in 2003 and 2004.
 The World Bank attributed the modest economic growth since 2003 to "diminished levels of violence, fewer curfews, and more predictable (albeit still intense) closures, as well as adaptation by Palestinian business to the contours of a constrained West Bank economy".
 Under a "disengagement scenario" the Bank predicted a real growth rate of −0.2% in 2006 and −0.6% in 2007.

 In the wake of Israel's unilateral disengagement from Gaza, there were shortages of bread and basic supplies due to closure of the al Mentar/Karni border-crossing into Israel.
 Israel's offer to open other crossings was turned down by the Hamas-run Palestinian authority.

 Following the January 2006 legislative elections, decisively won by Hamas, the Quartet (apart from Russia) cut all funds to the Palestinian Authority led by prime minister Ismail Haniyah (Hamas).
 The PA had a monthly cash deficit of $60 million-$70 million after it received $50 million – $55 million a month from Israel in taxes and customs duties collected by Israeli officials at the borders.
 After the elections, the Palestinian stock market fell about 20%, and the PA exhausted its borrowing capacity with local banks.
 Israel ceased transferring $55 million in tax receipts to the PA.
 These funds accounted for a third of the PA's budget and paid the wages of 160,000 Palestinian civil servants (among them 60,000 security and police officers).
 The United States and the European Union halted direct aid to the PA, while the US imposed a financial blockade on PA's banks, impeding the transfer of some of the Arab League's funds (e.g. Saudi Arabia and Qatar).
 In May 2006, hundreds of Palestinians demonstrated in Gaza and the West Bank demanding payment of their wages.
 Tension between Hamas and Fatah rose as a result of this "economic squeeze" on the PA.

 In 2009, the Israeli military removed its checkpoint at the entrance of Jenin in a series of reductions in security measures.

 In September 2012, EU activists stated that the Palestinian economy "lost access to 40% of the West Bank, 82% of its groundwater and more than two-thirds of its grazing land" due to the occupation and settlement construction.

 The first planned Palestinian city named Rawabi is under construction north of Ramallah, with the help of funds from Qatar.
 In 2013, commercial trade between Israel and the Palestinian territories was valued at US$20 billion annually.